geospatialem/gdi-github-repo/README.md

 * Click `Tab` to finish the word/phrase you are typing.

 ### Tidbit
 When you run into  `VIM` (text editor), do the following (also noted in [this StackOverflow message](http://stackoverflow.com/questions/14046122/github-locks-up-mac-terminal-when-using-pull-command)):
 1. Press `i`, a.k.a. insert, to insert the necessary message.
 2. Enter in the message necessary (no quotes, straight up text here is legitimite).
 3. Press `esc` to get to the prompt and then one of the following:
 a. `Shift` + `Z` + `Z`, or
-b. `:wq` (which is 1970's technology that means `w`: write, `q`: quit)
+b. `:wq` (which is 1970's technology that means `w`: write, `q`: quit).

 ## Version Control
 Benefits include: collaborative environment, and the ability to track changes over time (esp. with groups of people)!